Aleo-DevRel-Ambas/zero-to-zk/src/blog/exploring_aleo_record_model.md

-## Comparing storage states in Blockchains
+## Comparing state storage in blockchains
 There are two main state models used in blockchains - UTXO (unspent transaction output) and the account model (introduced by Ethereum).

 Aleo uses a variation of the UTXO model - the record model.